alimagdye/note-app/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have a feature request, please create an issue or submit a pull request.
+If you find a bug or have a feature request, please create an issue or submit a pull request